Skip to main content

 Tickets to this event include same-day Museum admission.

-Due to unforeseen circumstances, this performance has been postponed.
-A new date will be announced shortly.
-Your ticket and seat will automatically transfer to the rescheduled date.
+This performance has been postponed to April 23, 2026.
+Your ticket and seat will automatically transfer to this date.
 Ticket holders will receive an email with refund and credit options.

 Padma Shri awardee Vidushi Ashwini Bhide Deshpande, one of the foremost torchbearers of the Jaipur-Atrauli gharana, returns to the stage for an evening of exquisite raag sangeet.
 Renowned for her intellectual depth, emotional nuance, and masterful command of tradition, she brings decades of performance, scholarship, and celebrated recordings to this concert.